federicomariamassari/udacity-rsend/projects/p4/p4-preliminary-config.md

 sudo make install
 ```

-### Rebuild RTAB-Map from Source
+### 4. Rebuild RTAB-Map and RTAB-Map ROS from Source

-With OpenCV built from source and installed, download RTAB-Map and perform a clean build and installation [5]:
+Download RTAB-Map and perform a clean build and installation [4]:

 ```bash
 cd /home/$whoami/packages